 House Representatives serve the public and should not abuse their position by exerting power and influence over others, especially through sexual misconduct.
 Sexual harassment, sexual assault and sexual relations with House staff should not be tolerated under any circumstance.

-Rep. Kelly Townsend immediately questioned the demands in a tweet:
+Rep. Kelly Townsend immediately rushed to Ugenti-Rita’s defense in a tweet:

 The AZ House has no policy that prohibits a consensual relationship between Legislators and staff.
 It is therefore a private issue and it is inappropriate to use State resources to “investigate.”
 Enact a policy & then investigate, otherwise leave it to the voters to determine.